Auth0-Covid-Solutions-Hackathon/covid-solutions-fe/README.md

 On the landing page you can read and choose to register a company or view the list of companies already registered.
 On the companies page you can see a list of companies and their restrictions.
 Once you've found a company that matches your needs and restrictions you can choose to shop there or work there!
 If you already work for a company you can register your company and pick out what restrictions are in place at your company.

+--warning it might take a few seconds to wake up the backend on heroku when you click the company list for the first time--

 Fully mobile Responsive as well.